andresDatyra/DatyraNotes/notes/TRM Backend.md

 #### Node Gyp - On Windows

-Install the current version of Python from the [Microsoft Store package](https://docs.python.org/3/using/windows.html#the-microsoft-store-package).
+Install the current version of Python

 Install tools and configuration manually: